CardStreams/cardstreams-js-sdk/README.md

 Configuration
 -------------
-Once the SDK is imported, it will expose a global LS namespace and it needs to be initialised with unique *api_key* and *api_id* mentioned in the Prerequisites section of this document.
+Once the SDK is imported, it will expose a global LS namespace and it needs to be initialised with unique *consumer_key* mentioned in the Prerequisites section of this document.

 ```javascript
 LS.init({